BrianHicks/nix-script/SPEC.md

 ### Exporting

-*status: partially implemented* (needs more thought on extra files)
+*status: implemented*

-Running `nix-script --export path/to/script` will print the derivation to stdout instead of building it.
+Running `nix-script --export --root path/to path/to/script.sh` will print the derivation to stdout instead of building it.
 We intend here to provide a mechanism for things like import-from-derivation.

 ## Caching

-*status: defined*
+*status: partially implemented* (still need to check for GC'd symlinks)

 `nix-script` manages a directory of symlinks for caching.
 The names of these links are script hashes and the targets are locations under `/nix/store`.